moysis01/CreditcardFraudDetection/README.md

 The results, including logs and evaluation metrics, will be saved in the results.log file and displayed in the console.

 **Project Structure:**
-Description of Key Files and Directories:
+1. Description of Key Files and Directories:
-Dataset-Approved/: Contains the dataset file. utils/logger.py: Contains functions for logging. utils/plotter.py: Contains functions for plotting graphs and visualizations. preprocessing/preprocess.py: Contains functions for data loading and preprocessing. models/classifiers.py: Contains functions for training and evaluating classifiers. models/ensemble.py: Contains functions for training and evaluating ensemble classifiers. main.py: The main script to run the project. classifiers_config.json: Configuration file for specifying classifiers and their parameters. requirements.txt: Lists the Python packages required to run the project.
-README.md: Provides an overview and instructions for the project.
+2. Dataset-Approved/: Contains the dataset file.
+3. utils/logger.py: Contains functions for logging output.
+4. utils/plotter.py: Contains functions for plotting graphs and visualizations.
+5. preprocessing/preprocess.py: Contains functions for data loading and preprocessing.
+6. models/classifiers.py: Contains functions for training and evaluating classifiers.
+7. models/ensemble.py: Contains functions for training and evaluating ensemble classifiers.
+8. main.py: The main script to run the project.
+9. classifiers_config.json: Configuration file for specifying classifiers , their parameters , crossvalidation and ensemble method.